Adductor longus muscle: Innervation

 As part of the medial compartment of the thigh, the adductor longus is innervated by the anterior division (sometimes the posterior division) of the obturator nerve.
 The obturator nerve exits via the anterior rami of the spinal cord from L2, L3, and L4.

 Relations

 The adductor longus is in relation by its anterior surface with the pubic portion of the fascia lata, and near its insertion with the femoral artery and vein.

 By its posterior surface with the adductor brevis and magnus, the anterior branches of the obturator artery, vein, and nerves, and near its insertion with the profunda artery and vein.

 By its outer border with the pectineus, and by the inner border with the gracilis.

 Actions

 Its main actions are to adduct and externally rotate the thigh; it can also produce some degree of flexion/anteversion.

 Development

 Adductor longus is derived from the myotome of spinal roots L2, L3, and L4.

+Injury

+In sports medicine the adductor longus muscle forms part of the PLAC complex.
+The adductor longus can be injured in isolation (PLAC Type 1), but is more commonly damaged in together with the pectineus muscle and PLAC complex: Pyramidalis muscle, anterior pubic ligament and adductor longus muscle and tendon.